 Lack of Authenticity

-Today, more than at anytime during my lifetime, people can sense when someone is not being authentic.
-One of the primary reasons is because people today are less trusting.
-Not only are we less trusting as a society, we are more discerning as individuals because of our accumulated negative experiences.
-Our internal integrity meter, that tells us if someone is being fake or real, is very sensitive.
+Today, more than at any time during my lifetime, people can sense when someone is not being authentic.
+One of the primary reasons is that people today are less trusting.
+Not only are we less trusting as a society, but we are also more discerning as individuals because of our accumulated negative experiences.
+Our internal integrity meter, which tells us if someone is being fake or real, is very sensitive.

 Over the last three years, most of us have had our teeth kicked in.
 Because of Wall Street’s greed and our government’s lack of oversight, our home values have plummeted, our investment portfolios have tanked, and millions of people have lost their jobs.

-This has given all of us a greater sense of who can and who cannot be trusted.
+This has given all of us a greater sense of who can and cannot be trusted.
 We immediately perceive when people are focused on their best interests and not ours.
 We discern when someone is trying to pull something over our eyes with their sales pitch.
-Bottom line—we can tell when someone is not being real or authentic with us.
+Bottom line: we can tell when someone is not being real or authentic with us.